Lecturer: Katharina Krämer

 - To understand how psychological knowledge can be applied to the assessment and treatment of mental health problems

 As there are many excellent textbooks on psychology and its sub-disciplines, this is just a small selection if you want to do some background reading.

 - Aronson, E., Wilson, T.D. & Akert, R.M.
 (2013).
 Social Psychology (8th Edition).
 Pearson.

 - Barlow, D.H.
 (2014).
 The Oxford Handbook of Clinical Psychology.
 Oxford University Press.

 - Gerrig, R.J., Zimbardo, P., Svartdal, F., Brennan, T., Donaldson, R. & Archer, T. (2012).
 Psychology and Life (19th Edition).
 Pearson.

 - Slater, A. & Bremner, J.G.
 (2017).
 An Introduction to Developmental Psychology (3rd Edition).
 The British Psychological Society and Wiley.

 Katharina Krämer is a psychologist and psychoanalytic psychotherapist.
-She works as a lecturer for psychology at the Rheinische Fachhochschule Köln, Germany, and as a psychotherapist at the Department of Psychiatry at the University Hospital Cologne, Germany.
+She works as a professor for psychology at the Rheinische Fachhochschule Köln, Germany, and as a psychotherapist at the Department of Psychiatry at the University Hospital Cologne, Germany.
 In 2014, Katharina Krämer received her doctoral degree from the University of Cologne, Germany, on a thesis investigating the perception of dynamic nonverbal cues in cross-cultural psychology and high-functioning autism.
 She works with patients with different mental disorders, focusing on adult patients with autism.
 Her research interests include the application of Mentaliszation-Based Group-Therapy with patients with autism and the vocational integration of patients with autism.

 Affiliation: Rheinische Fachhochschule Köln and University Hospital Cologne